-Old Fashioned Fried Milk originates from Spain, and it is a very simple and classic dessert.
+Old Fashioned Fried Milk (Leche Frita) is an authentic Spanish dessert, and it is a very simple and classic.
 It requires very little effort, though the custard must sit in the fridge for several hours before it can be fried, so it is not something one can whip up in a hurry.
 But when you have the time and inclination, it makes a very lovely dessert which is best served warm and with some fresh fruit.

 To begin with, you need to mix your sugar, cornstarch and nutmeg in a saucepan.
 What we’re really making is a kind of homemade pudding that will thicken up enough to cut.